Macroeconomics: New classical economics

 New classical macroeconomics further challenged the Keynesian school.
-A central development in new classical thought came when Robert Lucas introduced rational expectations to macroeconomics.
-Prior to Lucas, economists had generally used adaptive expectations where agents were assumed to look at the recent past to make expectations about the future.
+A central development in new classical thought came with Robert Lucas's introduction of rational expectations into macroeconomics.
+Before Lucas, economists had generally used adaptive expectations, in which agents were assumed to look at the recent past to form expectations about the future.
 Under rational expectations, agents are assumed to be more sophisticated.
 Consumers will not simply assume a 2% inflation rate just because that has been the average the past few years; they will look at current monetary policy and economic conditions to make an informed forecast.
 In the new classical models with rational expectations, monetary policy only had a limited impact.

 Lucas also made an influential critique of Keynesian empirical models.
-He argued that forecasting models based on empirical relationships would keep producing the same predictions even as the underlying model generating the data changed.
-He advocated models based on fundamental economic theory (i.e. having an explicit microeconomic foundation) that would, in principle, be structurally accurate as economies changed.
+He argued that forecasting models based on empirical relationships would continue to produce the same predictions even as the underlying data-generating model changed.
+He advocated models based on fundamental economic theory (i.e., having an explicit microeconomic foundation) that would, in principle, be structurally accurate as economies changed.

-Following Lucas's critique, new classical economists, led by Edward C. Prescott and Finn E. Kydland, created real business cycle (RBC) models of the macro economy.
+Following Lucas's critique, new classical economists, led by Edward C. Prescott and Finn E. Kydland, developed real business cycle (RBC) models of the macroeconomy.
 RBC models were created by combining fundamental equations from neo-classical microeconomics to make quantitative models.
-In order to generate macroeconomic fluctuations, RBC models explained recessions and unemployment with changes in technology instead of changes in the markets for goods or money.
+To generate macroeconomic fluctuations, RBC models explained recessions and unemployment as changes in technology rather than in the markets for goods or money.
 Critics of RBC models argue that technological changes, which typically diffuse slowly throughout the economy, could hardly generate the large short-run output fluctuations that we observe.
 In addition, there is strong empirical evidence that monetary policy does affect real economic activity, and the idea that technological regress can explain recent recessions seems implausible.

 Despite criticism of the realism in the RBC models, they have been very influential in economic methodology by providing the first examples of general equilibrium models based on microeconomic foundations and a specification of underlying shocks that aim to explain the main features of macroeconomic fluctuations, not only qualitatively, but also quantitatively.
 In this way, they were forerunners of the later DSGE models.